 TAKING AN EARLY COLLEGE COURSE

-High school students can take up to 12 college credits (typically 4 classes) at any public Maine college for FREE!
-Beginning with the Class of 2027, students will be capped at 18 credits over their high school career.
+Beginning with the Class of 2027, students can take up to 18 college credits for free over their high school career.
 Students are only responsible for the cost of books.
 This is a great opportunity to take a class that we don't offer at PRHS, to see what college is really like and to get a jumpstart on earning college credits.
 Classes are offered both in-person and online.
 If you are interested, please be sure to talk with your counselor before registering!

 University of Maine System or the Maine Community College System